Friday, 1 August 2025

 Here is my step-by-step process:

-The first thing to do is to choose and select or mix a dusty toned acrylic colour.
+The first thing I do is to choose, select and mix a dusty toned acrylic colour.
 One that suits the environment or the groundworks the AFV will be placed on.
 Mixing it with H20 as opposed to acrylic thinner makes the overlying paint easier to lift and will give softer transitions.
 Whether you cover a large area or just concentrate on selected areas is entirely up to you.
 This is where reference images are so important.
 You will get an idea to the extent that dust will cover and hide surface detail on operational AFVs, and where it rarely reaches or remains.
 You will be surprised at how much ends up on the rear and sides as opposed to the front of a vehicle sometimes.

 No comments: